 The 2021-22 season was also busy for Mr. Lau.
 In addition to his Met debut, he sang Don Basilio with Utah Opera, Colline with North Carolina Opera and two roles with Dallas Opera- the Bonze in MADAMA BUTTERFLY and again, Don Basilio.
 That spring, he sang with Atlanta Opera, as Kobun in THE (R)EVOLUTION OF STEVE JOBS, and he returned to Opera Theatre of Saint Louis as Sarastro in THE MAGIC FLUTE.

 Adam Lau won First Prize in the 2016 Jensen Vocal Competition and Top Prize in the 2015 George London Competition.
 He was also a finalist in the 2016 Dallas Opera Competition.
-He has appeared with such opera companies as Opera Theatre of St. Louis, Dallas Opera, Florida Grand Opera, Lyric Opera of Kansas City, Portland Opera, Utah Opera, and North Carolina Opera, as well as with some of the nation’s leading summer programs including Merola Opera Center, Aspen Opera Theater, and Santa Fe Opera.
+He has appeared with such opera companies as Seattle Opera, Opera Theatre of St. Louis, Dallas Opera, Florida Grand Opera, Lyric Opera of Kansas City, Portland Opera, Utah Opera, and North Carolina Opera, as well as with some of the nation’s leading summer programs including Merola Opera Center, Aspen Opera Theater, and Santa Fe Opera.